Vintage Video

 3. Number your tapes/media, keep a list, and enclose titles and contact info.

-4. Seal in plastic bags, pack well, use tracking, and save the number.
+4. Seal in plastic bags and pack well, save the Tracking number.

 5. We confirm arrival, email findings after recorded, and bill using PayPal.

-Paypal accepts credit cards - you do not need to be a member.
+Paypal accepts credit cards - you do not need to be a member (we are).

-Prepay and checks accepted; make checks payable to "GreentreeAV".
+Prepay and checks accepted; make checks payable to "Anthony Schreiber".

-7. Order shipped after payment.
+6. Order shipped, Downloads after payment.
 Normal completion is 3 weeks.

 Did you know - the early days of video recording was like the "wild, wild west" of video where every company thought they had the best recording format and all were non-compatible with each other.
 These "format wars" (similar to VHS vs Beta) in early days of 1/2" video tape reels resulted in 6 non-compatible formats that could be recorded on the same tape reels including: CV, NV, AV5000, AV5000A, Shibaden, and finally standardized EIAJ-1, 2.